leotiger/lingua-forge/COMPETITIVE-ANALYSIS.md

 The honest differentiation is not "Lingua Forge does everything every competitor does."
 It is: **Lingua Forge does everything a content-focused, block-theme site actually needs from a multilingual plugin — permanently free — with AI assistance built in, a developer experience (WP-CLI, encryption, PHP API, no lock-in) that no competitor matches, and a native-block architecture that carries none of the overhead that string-interception or cloud-proxy tools require.**

 As of 2.2.0, Lingua Forge covers the complete multilingual SEO surface natively — hreflang, Open Graph with locale tags, Schema.org JSON-LD with `inLanguage` annotations, a dedicated multilingual sitemap, WooCommerce product schema and OG tags, Social Icons block share: rewriting, and AI-powered SEO content analysis — with no companion SEO plugin required.
 It also covers the full WooCommerce variable product stack: translated variable products display correct prices, stock, images, and variations; variation descriptions are translatable; attribute term names display in the visitor's language in both block themes and classic templates; product brands are delegated automatically; and a REST write guard protects translated posts from external integration accidents.
-Dynamic cart and checkout JavaScript translation remains out of scope; Weglot and TranslatePress handle that use case via cloud-proxy and render-time interception respectively.
 For everything else in the competitive surface — Lingua Forge is fully covered at zero licensing cost.

 ---